jorgcast/cracking-the-coding-interview-javascript/README.md

 # cracking-the-coding-interview-javascript

-JavaScript Solutions and code for the book "Cracking the coding interview" (6th Edition)
+ 🧁 JavaScript Solutions and code for the book "Cracking the coding interview" (6th Edition).

 ## How to test the code